 Publish non-linear classes that are accessible to as many students as possible.

-Keep in mind that our top teachers publish classes that are non-linear - students bounce around to the classes they find most relevant and exciting and can take them in whatever order they like.
-This ensures that each class is as accessible as possible.
-Here are a few different types of classes we recommend exploring as you build your curriculum (and remember that you can, and should, mix in all three):
+Keep in mind that our most successful teachers have developed Skillshare channels composed of classes that are loosely connected and build upon one another.
+Here are a few different types of classes we recommend exploring as you build your curriculum (and remember that you can, and should, mix in all four):

 - Fundamentals: A fundamentals class is an overview or introduction to the skill you’re teaching.
 For example, top Skillshare teacher Mary Kate McDevitt offers two fundamentals classes on hand-lettering, The First Steps of Hand-Lettering, and The Final Steps of Hand-Lettering.
 These two classes walk students who may not know much about hand-lettering through the full process so they learn the fundamentals of the skill.